 8. Fill up the housing with oil to the level of the hole.

 The breather can be loosened for bleeding.
 Check that the breather is not blocked.
 When filling, the tractor has to stand on even ground.

-- 9. Use the front PTO a moment and check oil. - 10.
-Fit the protector.
+9. Use the front PTO a moment and check oil.